bagggage/win-io-driver/README.md

 You might open it and then can use `IOCTL_*` commands to get access to the `in`/`out`.

 Step-by-step:
-- Include header file `ISA_IO.h` into your userspace program.
+- Copy and include header file `ISA_IO.h` into your userspace program.
 - Open device handle like this:

   ```C